Saudi Arabia jails women's rights activist Loujain al-Hathloul — local media | DW | 28.12.2020

 "Saudi Arabia is infamous for its cases against human rights activists and prominent dissidents whose cases were fundamentally unfair and full of abnormalities," Adam Coogle, deputy director for the Middle East and North Africa division at Human Rights Watch, told DW.
 He said he was doubtful that an appeal would prove successful, as "it presupposes a legitimate justice system in which decisions are made objectively and independently, and that's the furthest thing from the case here."

-Omid Nouripour, a German parliamentarian with the Green Party who met with al-Hathloul several times before her arrest, echoed criticism that the trial was unfair.
-The case "exemplifies [the Saudi government's] take on critically-thinking people," he told DW ahead of Monday's verdict.
+Omid Nouripour, a German parliamentarian with the Green party who met al-Hathloul several times before her arrest, echoed criticism that the trial was unfair.
+The case "exemplifies [the Saudi government's] take on critically thinking people," he told DW ahead of Monday's verdict.

+Ahead of the verdict, the German Foreign Ministry repeatedly told DW it was following the human rights situation in Saudi Arabia, including al-Hathloul's case, with great concern.
+"The German Embassy in Riyadh has consequently, yet unsuccessfully, tried to get access to the hearings," the ministry told DW.
+"We still see no unlawful behavior of Mrs Hathloul and ask for her release."

 Jennifer Holleis contributed to this article.